olivernadj/assignments/basic-shop.job-interview-assignment.md

 ### Full Stack must have
- - All the must have of Front- and Bach-End
+ - All the must have of Front- and Back-End

 ### Full Stack should have
- - All the should have of Front- and Bach-End
+ - All the should have of Front- and Back-End

 ## Submit the assignment